benoitregamey/swiss-geometadata-norm/Analyse-GM03-Medium/README.md

 ---
 ### Attributes from the CHE extension
-The GM03 Medium is based on the iso19139 XML profile with an extension of 96 attributes/classes to create a new XML profile: the iso19139.che.
-If the future of the swiss geometadata norm keeps relying on ISO profiles, an objective will be to get rid of custom profile like the current iso19139.che.
-To do that, it will be necessary to get rid of or replace the custom 96 classes/attributes by attribute and classes available in a standard ISO profile.
+The GM03 Medium is based on the iso19139 XML schema with an extension of 96 attributes/classes to create a new XML schema: the iso19139.che.
+If the future of the swiss geometadata norm keeps relying on ISO schema, an objective will be to get rid of custom schema like the current iso19139.che.
+To do that, it will be necessary to get rid of or replace the custom 96 classes/attributes by attribute and classes available in a standard ISO schema.

 Therefore, we analyse the attributes from the CHE extension separately to see if we can delete them or how we can replace them.

-The file [CHE_Only_Attributes.txt](./CHE/CHE_Only_Attributes.txt) contains all attributes from the CHE extension given in XML-based ISO 19139.che profile format (xpath).
+The file [CHE_Only_Attributes.txt](./CHE/CHE_Only_Attributes.txt) contains all attributes from the CHE extension given in XML-based ISO 19139.che schema format (xpath).
 The file has been created manually.

 ---
 ### Count CHE attributes usage